munificent/game-programming-patterns/book/structure-of-arrays.markdown

 to it, have to follow that pointer, and now we're off in memory that's unlikely to be in cache ("pointer chasing")

-sounds easy, but we'll see some challenges
+goal is to feed as many bytes to cpu in one contiguous chunk as possible. sounds easy, but we'll see some challenges.

 ## The Pattern

-modern cpus are much slower to access memory following memory that was previously accessed. improve performance by organizing data in memory in order you process it.
+modern cpus are much slower to access memory following memory that was previously accessed. improve performance by organizing data contiguously in memory in order you process it.

 ## When to Use It